-Nagoya is one of the biggest city in Japan, but often overshadowed by Tokyo and Osaka.
+Nagoya is one of the biggest cities in Japan but often overshadowed by Tokyo and Osaka.

-I’ve been to Nagoya 3 times in total, doing business trips, travelled and attended my Japanese friend’s wedding.
+I’ve been to Nagoya 3 times in total, doing business trips, traveled and attended my Japanese friend’s wedding.

 Personally, I believe it’s a great city, with cheap restaurants and it’s generally livable.

-Many locals and foreigners have opened up their eyes for Nagoya due to the above mentioned reasons, offering a greater quality of life compared to the more expensive cities.
+Many locals and foreigners have opened up their eyes to Nagoya due to the above-mentioned reasons, offering a greater quality of life compared to the more expensive cities.

 However: before you buy a Nagoya property, it’s important that you study well beforehand and learn the local areas and market.